 Midrasha: K-7

-Temple Beth Shalom Midrasha dedicates itself to embracing change and creating innovative and effective teaching methods to provide a quality Jewish education for all students.
-We strive to inform and excite our students about Judaism and Jewish life, doing so in ways that, in shared responsibility with our families, will create lasting ties to the Jewish community, its faith, traditions, and ethics.
+Our Mission - TBS Midrasha dedicates itself to embracing change and creating innovative and effective methods in order to provide a quality Jewish education for all students.
+We strive to inform and excite our students about Judaism and Jewish life and do so in ways that will, in shared responsibility with our families, create lasting ties to the Jewish community, its faith, traditions, and ethics.

-We have spent the summer preparing for the 2020-2021 school year, and we are excited welcome you back to school in September.
+We have spent the summer preparing for the upcoming school year, and we are excited welcome you back to school in September.

 Sunday School